-Federal and state governments have enacted laws to offer tax relief to those who fall under these two categories.
-Depending on the state in which you live, the exemptions can vary wildly.
+Federal and state governments have enacted laws to offer tax relief to seniors and retirees.
+The exemptions can vary wildly depending on the state in which you live or file taxes.

-Here are seven ways seniors can get a break come tax time.
+Seniors stand to benefit greatly from identifying ways to maximize their tax relief.
+Here are seven ways retirees and seniors can get a break come tax time.

 1. Property tax exemptions

 “Many states offer a rebate or discount based on age alone,” says Michael Dinich, a Pennsylvania-based financial advisor.
-For example, the state of Alabama exempts those who are over 65, permanently disabled, or blind from paying the state portion of property tax (county taxes may still apply).
+For example, the state of Alabama exempts those who are over 65 years of age, permanently disabled, or blind from paying the state portion of property tax (county taxes may still apply).

-In Arizona, however, the government requires that seniors also have income below a minimum amount.
+In Arizona, however, the state requires that a senior citizen also have income below a minimum amount to qualify for an exemption.
 And instead of exempting eligible seniors from property tax, the state freezes the property value for three years to prevent property tax increases during that time.